 Coal Trading Division

-Revenue generated by the Group's Coal Trading Division increased by US$22.710 million or 180.08% from US$12.611 million in 1Q17 to US$35.321 million in 1Q18.
+Revenue generated by the Group's Coal Trading Division increased by US$5.83 million or 43.2% from US$13.50 million in 2Q17 to US$19.33 million in 2Q18.
 The increase was mainly due to higher sales volume and higher average selling price as compared to the corresponding reporting period.

-The Group reported an increase in cost of sales by US$86.019 million or 121.06% from US$71.052 million in 1Q17 to US$157.071 million in 1Q18.
-This was mainly due to increase in (i) mining services due to higher stripping ratios and overburden distance, coal freight, mining overheads, fuel costs, royalty expenses due to higher selling price as a result of an higher coal production and sales activities from Coal Mining Division; and (ii) coal purchases from Coal Trading Division in line with the higher sales volume.
-The increase is offset by a lower amortisation expenses from lower depletion of mine properties for stripping activity asset in the Group's Coal Mining Division.
+The Group reported an increase in cost of sales by US$56.37 million or 75.8% from US$74.40 million in 2Q17 to US$130.77 million in 2Q18.
+This was mainly due to increase in (i) mining services due to higher stripping ratios and overburden distance, coal freight, mining overheads, fuel costs, royalty expenses due to higher selling price as a result of higher coal production and sales activities from the Coal Mining Division; and (ii) coal purchases from the Coal Trading Division in line with the higher sales volume.
+The increase is partially offset by a decrease in amortisation expenses related to depletion of mine properties for stripping activity.

 Selling and distribution expenses

-The Group's selling and distribution expenses increased by US$13.773 million or 67.31% from US$20.461 million in 1Q17 to US$34.234 million in 1Q18 mainly due to increase in freight and stockpile expenses in line with the increase in coal sales volume from Coal Mining and Coal Trading Divisions.
+The Group's selling and distribution expenses increased by US$9.61 million or 51.1% from US$18.81 million in 2Q17 to US$28.42 million in 2Q18 mainly due to increase in freight and stockpile expenses in line with the increase in coal sales volume from the Coal Mining and Coal Trading Divisions.